yasuota/FanoutDemo/README.md

 3. Type anything in either tab.

-4. Anyone who has the domain open will receive what you typed.
+4. Anyone who has the domain open will receive what you typed in real-time, without needing to reload the page.

 Feel free to play around with my test domain.